brianadams2337/containerstore-demo/.changeset/light-boxes-leave.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[Search\]** To prevent text overflow in smaller containers, the `SFShowAllResultsLink.vue` component now truncates its label.
-**\[Search\]** Updated `SFShowAllResultsLink.vue` to fit into smaller containers by truncating its label.
-This prevents text overflow and maintains consistent UI layout.
+This change ensures a clean and consistent UI layout.